thereferences/systems/docs/source/introduction/introduction.md

     id6 -- yes --> id8(next <br> steps)

     classDef default fill:#000000,stroke:#000000,stroke-width:0px,color:#ffffff,font-size:11pt;
 ```

 <br>

 <figure>
 <figcaption><b>FIGURE</b>.
 The data science team is neither a research team, a data team, nor a technology team.
+It is
-It is a business solutions development team; rather, it is a key collaborator in the development & deployment of machine learning dependent solutions.
+a key collaborator in the development & deployment of machine learning dependent solutions; it is a business solutions
+consulting/development team.
 </figcaption>
 </figure>